jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 enterprise and consumer account defense systems.
 They also ensure security and defense of the identity platforms.
-Microsoft Defender Experts is Microsofts largest global organization of product\-focused security researchers, applied scientists, and threat intelligence analysts.
+Microsoft Defender Experts is Microsoft’s largest global organization of product\-focused security researchers, applied scientists, and threat intelligence analysts.
-Microsoft Defender Threat Intelligence produces tactical intelligence through analysis of Microsofts extensive external telemetry collection, charting the threat landscape as it evolves to discover previously unknown threat infrastructure, and adding context
+Microsoft Defender Threat Intelligence produces tactical intelligence through analysis of Microsoft’s extensive external telemetry collection, charting the threat landscape as it evolves to discover previously unknown threat infrastructure, and adding context